laconbass/iai-oop/README.md

 * The builder pattern, allowing the use of a function as an object's ~~constructor~~ when invoked with the `new` keyword (aka. *constructor pattern*).
 As said previously, the use of the `new` keyword should be completely eliminated so this pattern should be avoided.

-        // the function builder separates object construction from
-        // its representation (aka instance)
+        // the function builder separates object construction from its representation (aka instance) function builder(){
-        function builder(){
           // ...
         }
         builder.prototype = {
           // ...
         };
-        // builder can create different representations with the same
+        // builder can create different representations with the same construction process var object = new builder();
-        // construction process
-        var object = new builder();

 ## ~~prototypal~~ ~~classical~~ practical inheritance

 As said, the tools to implement a prototypal inheritance pattern, where object instances are created from other object instances, are natively bundled within ECMAScript specification. `Object.create` is the way to *create a new object with the specified prototype*.
 The challengue is a pattern that efficiently replaces the ~~constructor~~ builder pattern on the task of *initialize a newly created object with the specified prototype*.
-The solution is quite simple, and surprisingly somewhere between the *constructor pattern* and the *prototypal inheritance pattern* .
+The solution is quite simple, and surprisingly somewhere between the *constructor pattern* and the *prototypal inheritance pattern*: **use a function that creates a new object with speficied prototype, performs all neccessary initializations, and returns the newly created instance**.

-        function builder(){
-          var instance = Object.create(prototype);
-          // initialize the instance...
-          return instance;
-        }
-        var prototype = {
-          // ...
-        };
-        var object = builder();

-The first problem found with this code is the breaking of the `instanceof` operator behaviour.
-On the previous example, `object instanceof builder` resolves to `false`.
-Fortunately, it can be fixed with ease.

         function builder(){
           var instance = Object.create(builder.prototype);